9 Excel formulas everyone in Accounts Payable should know

 Choose a cell.
 For the example above (for a range of cells C1 to C20), type in the formula =COUNTIFS(C1:C20,”true”).
 You can add multiple ranges and criteria; just separate each with a comma and put quote marks around text.

 6 - Calculating percentages

-To find out what percentage a value in one cell is of another is easy.
+To find out what percentage a value in one cell is of another is easy with this helpful tool.

 Say the value in cell A1 is 20 and the value in cell B1 is 15 and you want to know what 15 is as a percentage of 20.
 Select cell C1, and type the formula =B1/A1.
 Then go to the home tab and click the % button in the number section.

-Text that’s cut and pasted into Excel can often have untidy extra spaces.
-To fix this, simply click in a new cell alongside, type the formula =TRIM, and add the relevant cell selection in brackets.
+Text that’s cut and pasted into Excel can often have messy extra spaces.
+To fix this, simply click in a new cell alongside, type the formula =TRIM, and add the relevant cell selection in parentheses.
 You’ll get a clean and shiny new list.

 8 - Joining text from different cells

 A common spreadsheet requirement is to join text in different cells – for example, bringing first name and last name into a single full name column.
 Fortunately, there’s a formula for this.

 To combine a first name in cell A1 (Anna) and a last name in cell B1 (Mason), the formula =B1&”,”&A1 will give you Mason, Anna.
 Alternatively, the formula A1&” “&B1 will return Anna Mason.